bihealth/sodar-core/docs/source/dev_core_install.rst

 For creating a group of example users for your development site, you can run the ``createdevusers`` management command.
-This creates the users "alice", "bob", "carol", "dan" and "erin", all with the password "password".
+This creates the users "alice", "bob", "carol", "dan" and "erin".
+The users will be created with the password "sodarpass", unless a custom password is supplied via the ``-p`` or ``--password`` argument.

 .. code-block:: console